Allergy & Anaphylaxis

 (Severe Allergic Reaction)

-Anaphylaxis is a sudden, life threatening, severe allergic reaction.
-The most dangerous symptoms include breathing difficulties, a drop in blood pressure or shock.
+Anaphylaxis is a sudden, life-threatening, severe allergic reaction.
+The most dangerous symptoms include breathing difficulties, a drop-in blood pressure, or shock.

-Common examples of potentially life threatening allergies are those to foods or stinging insects.
-Other allergic reactions may also occur to medications, latex or while exercising.
+Common examples of potentially life-threatening allergies are those to foods or stinging insects.
+Other allergic reactions may also occur to medications, latex, or while exercising.

 While West ISD cannot guarantee an allergy-free environment at school, the district is committed to doing everything possible to ensure the safety of every child who has allergies.

-West ISD has developed an Allergy Action Plan (ENGLISH)(SPANISH) that has the components of the legal requirements included within it.
-Please contact your school nurse before enrollment or at the start of the new school year, to obtain all the proper paper work needed that will help ensure the safety of your student with an allergy.
-See Allergy Action Plan Link.
+- West ISD has developed an Allergy/Anaphylaxis Action Plan (ENGLISH)(SPANISH) that has the components of the requirements included within it.
+Please contact your school nurse before enrollment or at the start of the new school year if you are unable to print the above form in order to obtain all the proper paperwork needed that will help ensure the safety of your student with an allergy.